IBM/maximo-labs/MkDocs/hpu_8.6/docs/demo-health-predict.md

 Maximo Health and Predict – Utilities is an extension of Health and Predict designed specifically for the Utilities industry.

 <b>Value:</b> Health and Predict - Utilities arm the RE with AI-powered insights to take actions to extend the life of the Utility’s assets, reduce maintenance costs, and eliminate unplanned downtime.
 proactive in my maintenance planning.
-The easiest way to do this is by using the work queue feature.<br>
+The easiest way to do this is by using the work queue feature.

 `Action:`  From the main Maximo Application Suite (MAS) page, select the Industry solutions tab, then click Health and Predict – Utilities.